soywod/react-pin-field/README.md

 ### Ref

-You can control each inputs with the PIN field ref:
+You can access the PIN field web component via the ref:

 ```typescript
 <PinField ref={ref} />